Good Night, Nurse!

 Good Night, Nurse! is a 1918 American two-reel silent comedy film written by, and directed by, and starring Roscoe "Fatty" Arbuckle and featuring Buster Keaton.
-The action centers in a sanitarium Arbuckle's character was involuntarily brought to by his wife to be operated on by Keaton's character for alcoholism.
+Roscoe's character's wife reaches the last straw with his drinking and admits him to the No Hope Sanatorium, which promises to cure all cases of alcoholism.

 Plot

 A drunken Arbuckle walks the streets on a depressing, rainy night, too drunk to realize that he is being soaked by the rain.
 He is repeatedly denied entry to a drug store due to his drunken state and is forced to remain in the rain.
 He befriends a fellow drunk who he attempts to mail home by writing his address on his shirt, covering his face in stamps and placing him on top of a mailbox.
 He befriends a pair of street performers who play the National Anthem for him despite the pouring rain and as a reward he invites them to take shelter in his home from the rain.
 As Arbuckle parties in the living room with his newfound friends, his wife is awakened by the couple's pet monkey.
 Angered, his wife throws the street performers out and announces that she is sick of Arbuckle's drunken behavior.
 Reading about an operation rumored to cure alcoholism, she orders Arbuckle to undergo the operation or be thrown out of the house.

 The hospital is revealed to be a sanitarium.
 Arbuckle is horrified when the doctor due to perform his operation (Keaton) emerges with his apron stained with blood.
 Arbuckle and a female patient (Alice Lake) attempt to escape, but are quickly apprehended.
 Doctors tell Arbuckle not to go near the girl again, claiming she is crazy.
 Arbuckle is taken to the operating room 13.
 As the doctors prepare for surgery, and after Arbuckle's attempt at postponing the surgery by slipping a clock into his shirt to make the doctors think he has an irregular heartbeat fails, Arbuckle is given anesthetic and falls unconscious.